foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_kernels/conv_transp.rst

 configuration structure is not applicable in MLI transposed convolution and is ignored.

 This is a MAC-based kernel which implies accumulation.
-See :ref:`quant_accum_infl` for more info on related quantization aspects.
+See :ref:`quant_accum_infl` for more information on related quantization aspects.
 The Number of accumulation series is up to (kernel_height * kernel_width * in_channels).

 Kernels which implement Transpose Convolutions have the following prototype: